-Any act, or failure to act, that threatens or compromises the integrity of the academic process or the validity of our qualifications and our certification.
-This includes: acts of plagiarism or other misconduct; and / or actions that compromise our reputation or authority, our facilities, officers and employees.
+Any act, or failure to act, that threatens or compromises the integrity of the academic process or the validity of our qualifications and certification.
+This includes: acts of plagiarism or other misconduct; and/or actions that compromise our reputation or authority, our facilities, officers and employees.

-IFS Malta treats all cases of suspected malpractice with the utmost rigour and will investigate all suspected and reported incidents of possible malpractice.
+ifs Malta treats all cases of suspected malpractice with the utmost rigour and will investigate all suspected and reported incidents of possible malpractice.

-IFS Malta will take the appropriate action to maintain the integrity of our qualifications, including applying sanctions, as set out in this policy.
+ifs Malta will take the appropriate action to maintain the integrity of our qualifications, including applying sanctions, as set out in this policy.

-For the purpose of this document, student malpractice can relate to registrations, assessments, coursework assignments, examinations, reasonable adjustments, special considerations, certification and student conduct.
+For this document, student malpractice can relate to registrations, assessments, coursework assignments, examinations, reasonable adjustments, special considerations, certification and student conduct.